-World Health Organization (WHO) today published its first ever list of antibiotic-resistant “priority pathogens” – a catalogue of 12 families of bacteria that pose the greatest threat to human health.
+World Health Organization (WHO) published its first-ever list of antibiotic-resistant “priority pathogens” – a catalogue of 12 families of bacteria that pose the greatest threat to human health.
 According to WHO, the list was drawn up in a bid to guide and promote research and development (R&D) of new antibiotics, as part of WHO’s efforts to address growing global resistance to antimicrobial medicines.

 The list highlights in particular the threat of gram-negative bacteria that are resistant to multiple antibiotics.
 These bacteria have built-in abilities to find new ways to resist treatment and can pass along genetic material that allows other bacteria to become drug-resistant as well.

-The WHO list is divided into three categories according to the urgency of need for new antibiotics: critical, high and medium priority.
+The WHO list is divided into three categories according to the urgency of the need for new antibiotics: critical, high, and medium priority.

 WHO priority pathogens list for R&D of new antibiotics